"Looks Like US"

 Directed by: Michael Caldwell, with artistic advisor Isorine Marc.

-Performers: Michael Caldwell, Irma Villafuerte, Jane-Alison McKinney.
+Performers: Michael Caldwell, Irma Villafuerte, Jane-Alison McKinney, Aria Evans, Jim Adams.

 Allegra! (solo performances)

-Week of February 25th - day and time TBC
+March - day and time TBA

 David Crombie Park